smhood/BowlingGame/README.md

 * Write tests for front end.
 * Add logic to specify in front end which pins you knocked down.
 * Add winner logic.
 * Have API on frontend be dynamic.
 Currently hard coded ports and routes.
+* See if we can refine the tests a little more.
+* Setup so that we could add more games and abstract score from player, so that the same player model could be used for other games.